XRPLF/XRPL-Standards/XLS-30/README.md

 i. does not have sufficient balances, OR

-ii. is NOT the `issuer` of either token AND the `RequireAuth` flag for the corresponding token is set AND the account inititaing the transaction is not authorized.
+ii. is NOT the `issuer` of either token AND the `RequireAuth` flag for the corresponding token is set AND the account initiating the transaction is not authorized.

 If the transaction is successful,